LucasRodriguez/zeroid/README.md

 If you dont want to delegate your identity to governemnts you can build social credit.
 It doesnt mean every place will accept your score or that entities have any obligation to accept even the highest of scores, It just means that if you want to tell the government to go fuck it self then I genuinely belive you should have, at the very least, the option to do so.

 ⚠️ This is not a social scoring system, if you want a dystopia go hit up blackmirror.
-This is just a meassure of how likely it is that you are who you claim to be based on a series of recommendations/recognition from peers institutions and businesses.
+This is just a meassure of how likely it is that you are who you claim to be based on a series of recommendations/recognitions from peers, institutions and businesses.

-There will be some very clear delimitations on how decentralised identities are marked up or down.
+There will be some very clear delimitations on how decentralised identities are marked up or down, and they will ofcourse be more succeptible to attacks by third parties.

 ### How does a decentralised origination happen?